sithmel/sistema/README.md

 # Testability

-With sistema we can test a dependency mocking easily any dependency.
-Just passing it in the run method using a Map:
+Mocking a dependency is super easy.
+Just pass it in the run method using a Map:

 ```js
 const args = new Map([